-WHY GO: You can’t get more New England than the generally overlooked Southwest New Hampshire.
-In the stoic way of the region, there are no hyped-up ads urging you to visit, even though you’ll find Uncle Sam, Little Red Riding Hood, warm Maple Syrup, big scoops of ice cream, Yankee Magazine, and the 225 year old Old Farmer’s Almanac here.
+WHY GO: You can’t get more New England than the generally overlooked Southwest New Hampshire, known best as the Monadnock Region.
+In it’s own stoic way, there are no hyped-up ads urging you to visit, even though you’ll find Uncle Sam, Little Red Riding Hood, warm Maple Syrup, big scoops of ice cream, Yankee Magazine, and the 225 year old Old Farmer’s Almanac here.

 Throw in gorgeous hikes on mountains and through gorges, Ken Burns’ hometown, one of the oldest artist colonies in the USA, and a true New England Country Inn, and you’ve got the makings of an incredible, deeply New Hampshire cultural weekend.

 Care to extend your dreamy New Hampshire vacay?
 Check out these Best Romantic Getaways in NH.

 Things to Do in Southwest New Hampshire – Monadnock Region

 When David Blair and Linda Marsella, decided to showcase the folk art and artifacts they collected around the world, they envisioned the Peterborough Marionette Opera House, destroyed in a 1999 fire, as a hands-on institution where people of all ages could interact and learn about world cultures.

 Blair and Marsella renovated the building in 2001, with a new contemporary, bright and soaring central 2nd story gallery accessed by a curved flight of stairs.
 With exhibit space on three floors, the Mariposa Museum is a peaceful, pleasant, and surprisingly engaging place to spend time.